maithili-k/knowledge-management/categories/Grid-Certificate.rst

 - Write to servicedesk-icts@uva.nl and ask them to add these to the user's profile on https://profile.surfconext.nl.
 That should do the trick.

 *How do we solve this problem for all the users?
-Contact the ICT or update our wiki so the users do it themselves?*
+Contact the UvA ICT or update our wiki so the users do it themselves?*

 ..
 Links: